 N!uhka let out a boisterous cackle and laid a hand on my shoulder, continuing to lead us to our unknown destination.
 Peering down at me she said, “Our healing dance, it cure most anything.
 But this sickness differs.
 All [who] fall ill, do so at night.
 The ill [are] mostly women, [who] slowly waste away.
 Strange, no?”
 Simply nodding my head in response, I was uncertain what to say in response to that.
 It still sounds dubious to me, but something certainly unnatural must be stirring.

 At last, we arrived at our destination, a large open market buzzing with activity.
 Beyond the handful of chimeran species that we passed on the way here, there was an astonishing diversity to be found here.
-There were were-lionesses with luscious, full black manes, standing beside the more slim cheetah women and ferocious were-hyenas at a stall for meat.
-Hares, guinea fowl, and korhaan could all be seen strung up on display alongside baskets of insects.
+There were were-lionesses with luscious, full black manes, standing beside the more slim cheetah women and ferocious [brown] were-hyenas at a stall for wild game.
+Hares, guinea fowl, and korhaan could all be seen strung up on display alongside baskets of insects and jars of bone marrow.
 Behind the stand, an aigamuxab was butchering a large porcupine.

 When N!uhka saw me ogling the meat stand she jumped in front of me.
 Waving her hands in a panic, she said with a tinge of distraught, “No heed hearsay, all [just a] big lie!
 No eating of man here.”
 Confused by her frantic jabber, I turned to Fundiswa for guidance.
 Leaning over, she discreetly whispered into my ear, “Many of the Bosjesmen are distrustful of the Aigamuxa and believe them to be cannibals.”
 Shocked at such abhorred defamation, I reassured N!uhka that I thought nothing of the sort.
 With her feeling relaxed once more we continued our tour of the market.